Holic75/KingmakerRebalance/README.md

 - Animal Growth properly increases size of animal companion,
 - Arcane Bond works with spontaneous spells,
 - Barbarian Increased Damage Reduction rage power works only during rage, same for Stalwart Defender,
-- Empyreal Sorcerer Ehannel Energy ability depends now on Wisdom rather than charisma,
+- Empyreal Sorcerer Channel Energy ability depends now on Wisdom rather than Charisma,
 - Channel Energy dc no longer scales with character level, but with class level that gave access to it.
 - all flying creatures are immune to difficult terrain and ground based buff effects.